olafland/chaos/README.md

 Building and Running Chaos
 ----------------------

-Configuration: There are some paramters that you should set according to your settings in 'chaos-test.h' in `/chaos/contiki/apps/`
+Configuration: There are some paramters that you should set according to your settings in `chaos-test.h` in `/chaos/contiki/apps/`

-'#define INITIATOR_NODE_ID       1' (choose the node ID of the initiator, 1 by default)
+`#define INITIATOR_NODE_ID 1` (choose the node ID of the initiator, 1 by default)

+`#define CHAOS_NODES 3` (set the number of nodes, 3 by default)

+These two are essenttial to set, you find many more configuration parameters in `chaos-test.h`, `chaos.h`, and `testbed.h`.
+You can either set them in the file directly or feed as parameters to your compiler.

 Testbed: TBD